-The history and politics of East Europe from Poland to the Balkans and from Germany to the Ukraine during the 20th century; ethnic politics before and after the communist period.
-The economics of the new privatization and its problems
+Poland to the Balkans and from Germany to the Ukraine during the 20th century; ethnic politics before and after the communist period.
+The economics of the new privatization and its problems.

-Politics of South East Asia

-Domestic ethnic and religious politics of Southeast Asia and international politics affecting the region.
+POL SCI 221 Dr. Parente Politics of South East Asia 3 credits Domestic ethnic and religious politics of Southeast Asia and international politics affecting the region.
 The six ASEAN nations (Thailand, Indonesia, Malaysia, Philippines, Singapore, and Brunei) and Burma, the region's only socialist country; the three communist states of Indochina: Vietnam, Laos, and Cambodia.
 The American, Soviet and Chinese spheres of influence.
-Capitalism versus state socialism as a lever of economic development
+Capitalism versus state socialism as a lever of economic development.

-Politics in Russia

-Russian politics and colonialism from the Revolution to contemporary economic efforts to move toward capitalism.
+POL SCI 222 Dr. Parente Politics in Russia 3 credits Russian politics and colonialism from the Revolution to contemporary economic efforts to move toward capitalism.
 The politics of the remnants of the Soviet empire are examined also.
 Stalin and the Bolshevik experiment.

-Women, Politics and Policy

-A study of the role of women in politics and policy debates.
-Focuses on analyzing the increasing integration of women into politics and policy debates since their marginal participation in the 1960"s.
+POL SCI 227 Dr. Harris Women, Politics and Policy 3 credits A study of the role of women in politics and policy debates.
+Focuses on analyzing the increasing integration of women into politics and policy debates since their marginal participation in the 1960's.

-Environmental Policy

-Introduction to the study of environmental policy, including air pollution, water pollution, solid waste management, and the regulation of nuclear power.
-Emphasis on the role of legislative, executive, and judicial institutions in shaping the context of policy
+POL SCI 230 Dr. Champney Environmental Policy 3 credits Introduction to the study of environmental policy, including air pollution, water pollution, solid waste management, and the regulation of nuclear power.
+Emphasis on the role of legislative, executive, and judicial institutions in shaping the context of policy.

-Political Science Statistics I

-Discussion of the principles, concepts and rationale which underlie the "scientific" approach to the study of political phenomena.
-Introduction to the quantitative and statistical research strategies which this approach has generated, including simple contingency table analysis, the chi squared statistic and the gamma statistic
+POL SCI 240 Dr. Champney Political Science Statistics I 3 credits Discussion of the principles, concepts and rationale which underlie the "scientific" approach to the study of political phenomena.
+Introduction to the quantitative and statistical research strategies which this approach has generated, including simple contingency table analysis, the chi squared statistic and the gamma statistic.

-Political Science Statistics II

-(Prerequisite: P.S.
-240) A detailed analysis of the quantitative and statistical research strategies which the "scientific" approach to the study of political phenomenon has generated, including simple correlation, partial correlation and multiple regression techniques
+POL SCI 241 Dr. Champney Political Science Statistics II 3 credits (Prerequisite: P.S.
+240) A detailed analysis of the quantitative and statistical research strategies which the "scientific" approach to the study of political phenomenon has generated, including simple correlation, partial correlation and multiple regression techniques.